 Carbon Positive Australia supports landholders to develop ecologically sensitive large-scale biodiverse environmental plantings.
 We work with landholders to ensure that the planting not only sequesters carbon but that it brings measurable other long term benefits.
 We specialise in providing ecological restoration, planting biodiverse Australian Sandalwood and planting on land that is salt impacted.

-With over 18 years of experience and having worked with over 100 landowners across 5,000 hectares, we are expert in revegetation, reforestation carbon offsets and environmental plantings.
+With almost 20 years of experience and having worked with over 100 landholders across 5,000 hectares, we are expert in revegetation, reforestation carbon offsets and environmental plantings.